AWaselnuk/new-centre-ca/_posts/2017-04-07-beginning-the-new-centre-project.markdown

 I am working on a project based on the premise that in a time of polarization we need a new centre.
 Is anyone interested in participating?
 I am currently at the pre-organising phase.
 I have purchased newcentre.ca, the corresponding facebook and twitter handles.
 Right now it is about crowd-sourcing a coherent inclusive definition of what a "new centre" would look like and then coordinating a public speaking and workshopping event that hopefully will generate a first round of projects to work on.

-> As the started to build machines that could perceive they discovered, in this was in the early sixties, that perception was such a complicated problem that is actually looked impossible...
+> As they started to build machines that could perceive they discovered, in this was in the early sixties, that perception was such a complicated problem that is actually looked impossible...
 Its goal directed action that sets the pragmatic frame for perception.
 Perception is a tool used to attain certain goals.
 It is not a way of dispassionately observing an infinite set of variables.

 > Jordan B Peterson